-Do you remember the Nerf Jolt EX-1 from a few years ago?
+Do you remember the Nerf Jolt EX-1 from many years ago?
 That super tiny pistol-style Nerf blaster that shoots one dart at a time?

-If you liked the Jolt as much as I did (yes, I do actually believe the Jolt was a cool thing), you’ll most likely appreciate the MicroShots series that Nerf released in 2018.
+If you liked the Jolt as much as I did (yes, I do believe the Jolt was a cool thing), you would most likely also appreciate the MicroShots series that Nerf has been releasing since 2018.

-The Nerf MicroShots blasters are essentially a bunch of Jolt remakes, designed as miniature versions of existing Nerf blasters.
-They work the same as the Jolt does.
-Put one dart in, prime the handle, pull the trigger, and the pistol fires.
+Nerf MicroShots blasters are essentially different Jolt remakes, designed as miniature versions of existing Nerf guns.
+They work the same as the Jolt.
+Put one dart in, prime the handle, pull the trigger, and it fires.
 Too easy.

-And that’s exactly the concept of MicroShots: they look like miniature copies of existing blasters, but they work like the very basic Jolt.
+And that is precisely the concept of MicroShots.
+They look like miniature copies of existing blasters but work the same as the very basic Jolt.

-Let’s have a closer look at my 3 favorite Nerf MicroShots blasters that have been released so far.
+Let’s have a closer look at my five favorite Nerf MicroShots blasters that have been released so far.

 1. Nerf MicroShots N-Strike Elite Stryfe

-They are of course not functional.
-They are only there to make the blaster like their bigger (and real) counterpart.
+They are, of course, not functional.
+They are only there to make the blaster like its bigger (and real) counterpart.

-Although the proportions are a bit off, it’s quite a detailed replica.
-It’s good that Nerf has put effort into giving these MicroShots blasters that detailed design, otherwise they would look like cheap counterfeit toys.
+Although the proportions are a bit off, it’s a pretty detailed replica.
+It’s good that Nerf has put effort into giving these MicroShots blasters that detailed design, because otherwise, they would look like cheap counterfeit toys.